wurthless-elektroniks/modern-loadfare/cbb/readme.md

 The PCIe BARs (Base Address Registers) are configured during this phase, allowing the CPU to talk to the PCI devices.
 Then the devices are configured.
 The devices should live at addresses that are already publicly documented, as in libxenon.

+The typical workflow is:
+- Init PCI-PCI bridge
+- Init GPU BARs and some GPU registers
+- Init Southbridge BAR (`store_word 0xea001000, 0xd0150010 / store_half 2, 0xd0150004`)
+- Write 0x000001E6 to Southbridge UART configuration register, probably to disable the UART
+- Send command 0x12 to the SMC and then store its response to 0xE400002C
+- Run SDRAM detection, configuration and training (this is the most involved part of the whole process)
+- Finish up PCI-PCI bridge configuration and exit

 When reading hwinit disassemblies keep in mind that 0xD0000000 is the PCI configuration space, including each device's BARs, and that 0xE0000000 are where the configured devices